 Jokes aside, you want to get the best resolution possible in your secondary monitor especially if you’re going to stream because you need good graphics whether you’re an entertainer or a gamer.

 The topic of refresh rate is somewhat controversial because having a high refresh rate doesn’t necessarily mean that you have a high-end computer.

-For example, the BenQ monitor we’ve reviewed only has 75 Hz but is a high-end monitor because it has amazing graphics and 4K resolution.
+For example, the BenQ monitor I’ve reviewed only has 75 Hz but is a high-end monitor because it has amazing graphics and 4K resolution.